trouseredApe/Datuk/README.md

 ### What is it not? ###

 Datuk is not a GUI program.
-It has no GUI, it is a collection of classes and functions for other developers to create their programs/applications.
+It is a collection of classes and functions for other developers to create their programs/applications.

 ### Can I contribute? ###